samuel-jimenez/GramEditor/docs/src/languages/python.md

 ## Install Python

-You'll need both Zed and Python installed before you can begin.
+You'll need both Tehanu and Python installed before you can begin.

 ### Step 1: Install Python

-Zed does not bundle a Python runtime, so you’ll need to install one yourself.
+Tehanu does not bundle a Python runtime, so you’ll need to install one yourself.
 Choose one of the following options:

 - uv (recommended)